 It is possible to convert an above ground pool to saltwater.
 Here we’ll take a look at how it’s done.

 Why would you want a salt water above ground pool?

 First of all, you might be wondering: Why would I want a saltwater above ground pool at all?
 One main advantage is less maintenance.
 Once your saltwater system is properly established, maintaining a saltwater pool is easier than constantly treating your pool with chlorine.
 Secondly, saltwater is gentler on your skin and eyes than chlorinated pool water.
 Just imagine no more burning eyes or dry skin after swimming!

 How to convert your pool to an above ground salt water pool

-Determine which type of saltwater system best suits you
+Determine which type of saltwater system to buy

 When it comes to saltwater, there are two options for water systems that you have to choose between.
-The first and most reliable one involves an installation of a generator which hangs merely over your pool wall.
+The first and most reliable one involves an installation of a generator which hangs over your above ground pool wall.
 The second option is the inline generator which is mounted next to your filter outside the pool.
-When you’re choosing a saltwater system, you need to take into consideration the following key points:
+When you’re choosing a system for an above ground salt water pool, you need to take into consideration the following things: